What To Watch For In Sanders And Biden's First 1-On-1 Debate

 The current Democratic presidential front-runner is Joe Biden, previous vice-president.
 He will deliver a speech on the country’s response to the coronavirus outbreak says Reuters.
 It will be one day..

-Joe Biden and Bernie Sanders square off in the first one-on-one debate of the Democratic presidential campaign on Sunday amid a widening crisis over the...
-Reuters Also reported by •WorldNews •NYTimes.com •Seattle Times
+Joe Biden and Bernie Sanders meet on Sunday for the first one-on-one debate of the Democratic presidential primary campaign, now overshadowed by the spread of...
+News24 Also reported by •Seattle Times •Reuters

+On the heels of disappointing losses during Tuesday's primaries, Vermont Sen. Bernie Sanders weighed in on the way forward for his campaign saying that he looks...
+WorldNews Also reported by •Seattle Times •Reuters